-(a) Developments of regional impact.
+- (a) Developments of regional impact.
 All developments of regional impact shall must comply with the information submittal and procedural requirements of F.S. ch.
-380. , as administered through the Southwest Florida Regional Planning Council.
-If the development of regional impact requires specific zoning actions (i.e., rezoning), the intent of the procedures and requirements of section 34-202, this section and article IV of this chapter shall must be met.
-Additionally, even if the development of regional impact does not require any specific zoning action, the applicant must submit a traffic impact statement, as described in section 34-373(a)(2)c and detailed in section 10-286. , shall be submitted.
-Thresholds for developments of regional impact can be found in Florida Administrative Code chapter 27F2.

-(b) Planned Developments.
-All Planned Developments must comply with the additional information submittal and procedural requirements set forth in section 34-373.

-- (b) Determination of development of county impact status. - (1) Any owner or agent wishing a determination of the development of county impact status of his property shall apply to the director and pay a fee to cover administrative costs. - (2) Any development which is less than 80 percent of the thresholds listed in section 34-341(b) is conclusively presumed not to be a development of county impact.
+380. ; as administered through the Southwest Florida Regional Planning Council: If the development of regional impact requires specific zoning actions (i.e., rezoning), the Intent of the procedures and requirements of section 34-202; this section and article IV of this chapter shall must be met.
+Additionally, even if the development of regional impact does not require any specific zoning action, the applicant must submit a traffic impact statement, as described in section 34-373(a)(2)c and detailed in section 10-286. ; shall be submitted.
+Thresholds for developments of regional impact can be found in Florida Administrative Code chapter 27F2. - (b) Planned Developments.
+All Planned Developments must comply with the additional information submittal and procedural requirements set forth in section 34-373. - (b) Determination of development of county impact status. - (1) Any owner or agent wishing a determination of the development of county impact status of his property shall apply to the director and pay a fee to cover administrative costs. - (2) Any development which is less than 80 percent of the thresholds listed in section 34-341(b) is conclusively presumed not to be a development of county impact.
 Any development which is more than 80 percent but less than 100 percent of the appropriate threshold is rebuttably presumed not to be a development of county impact.
-Any development which is more than 100 percent but less than 120 percent of any threshold is rebuttably presumed to be a development of any threshold is rebuttably presumed to be a development of any threshold is conclusively presumed to be a development which exceeds 120 percent of any threshold is conclusively presumed to be a development of county impact. - (3) The director shall consider the following items in determining the development of county impact status of a proposed rezoning or special exception: - a.
-The compatibility of the proposed zoning district with neighboring zoning districts and uses; - b.
-The impact of the proposed zoning change on existing and proposed transportation facilities; - c.
-The impact of the proposed zoning change on other urban services, as defined in the Lee Plan; and
+Any development which is more than 100 percent but less than 120 percent of any threshold is rebuttably presumed to be a development of county impact.
+Any development of county impact. - (3) The director shall consider the following items in determining the development of county impact status of a proposed rezoning or special exception: - a: The compatibility of the proposed zoning district with neighboring zoning districts and uses: - b: The impact of the proposed zoning change on existing and proposed transportation facilities: - c: The impact of the proposed zoning change on other urban services, as defined in the Lee Plan; and